jusic/energiador/README.rst

 Energiador
 ==========

-Simple energy draw meter for the Jolla phone / SailfishOS.
+A simple energy draw meter for the Jolla phone / SailfishOS.
 It is currently a very crude hack, that just displays current energy draw.
 It does not work on the Sailfish SDK emulator since the paths are different.